Skip navigation

 Why is this medication prescribed?

 Mitapivat is used to treat hemolytic anemia (a blood disorder that occurs when red blood cells are destroyed faster than they can be made in the body) in people with pyruvate kinase deficiency.
 Mitapivat is in a class of medications called pyruvate kinase activators.
-It works by increasing pyruvate kinase available to increase red blood cell (RBC) lifespan.
+It works by increasing pyruvate kinase activity which increases red blood cells in the body.

 How should this medicine be used?

-Swallow the tablets/capsules whole; do not split, chew, or crush them.
+Swallow the tablets whole; do not split, chew, dissolve, or crush them.

 Your doctor will probably start you on a low dose of mitapivat and gradually increase your dose, typically every 4 weeks.

-Mitapivat controls hemolytic anemia from pyruvate kinase deficiency but does not cure it.
+Mitapivat controls your condition but does not cure it.
 Continue to take mitapivat even if you feel well.
 Do not stop taking mitapivat without talking to your doctor.
 If you suddenly stop taking mitapivat, you may experience symptoms of acute hemolysis and anemia (yellowing of the skin or whites of the eyes, dark urine, dizziness, confusion, tiredness, difficulty breathing).
 Your doctor will probably decrease your dose gradually.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.